wudeni/read-txts/README.md

 * Counting all words
 * Counting distinct words
 * Sort alphabetically
-* Find the largest value and corresponding key*
+* Find the largest value and corresponding key
+* Request words to search, count and print